Recently, CSIR Floriculture Mission has been approved for implementation in 21 States and Union Territories of India.

 Ministry of Commerce and Ministry of Micro, Small and Medium Enterprises (MSME).

 Q What is its significance ?
+A.

 Raising Income: Floriculture has the potential to provide employment to a large number of people through nursery raising, floriculture farming, entrepreneurship development for nursery trade, value addition and export.